sqall01/alertR/sensorClientPing/README.md

 # AlertR Sensor Client Ping

 This client is specialized to just ping a server as a sensor and informing the AlertR system if a host is reachable or not.
-The sensor is triggered if the server is not reachable or a time out occur.
+The sensor is triggered if the server is not reachable or a timeout occur.

 ## How to use it?